 The Associate of Science (AS) Degree focuses on education in specific knowledge areas, most typically in natural sciences.
-While often transferable, completion of the AS raises employability with immediately marketable knowledge and skills.
-To receive the AS degree, the following requriements must be met: 1) Completion of the Montana University System Core Requirements (31 semester hours), the Computer Skills/Usage requirement (3 semester hours), the Critical Thinking and Analysis requirement (6 semester hours) and the elective block which may include one of two concentrations (20 semester hours).
-2) A grade of "C" or better in all courses applied to the degree and a final cumulative grade point average of at least 2.0.
+While often transferable, completion of the AS provides employability through transferable, immediately marketable knowledge and skills.
+To receive the AS degree, the following requirements must be met:

+- Completion of the Montana University System Core Requirements (31 semester hours); - Computer Skills/Usage requirement (3 semester hours); - Critical Thinking and Analysis requirement (6 semester hours).
+In addition students must complete an elective block in one of two concentrations: - Concentration in Natural Sciences (20 semester hours); or - Concentration in Math (20 semester hours).